Large aircraft: History

 The Beardmore Inflexible of 1928 had a wingspan of 157 ft 6 in and an all up weight of 37,000 lbs.
-However it was underpowered for such a heavy aircraft.
+However, it was underpowered for such a heavy aircraft.
 It was structurally advanced for its time, being of all-metal stressed-skin construction.
 The Dornier Do X was the largest, heaviest, and most powerful flying boat in the world when it flew in 1929, having a similar span of 48 m (157 ft 6 in) and a maximum takeoff weight of 56,000 kg (123,459 lb).

 During the years between the two World Wars, only the Soviet Tupolev ANT-20 Maxim Gorki landplane of 1934 was larger at 63.00 m (206 ft 9 in) span, but at 53 metric tons maximum takeoff weight it was not as heavy as the Do X's 56 tonnes.

 The largest airship ever built was the Zeppelin LZ 129 "Hindenburg".
 First flying in 1936, the Hindenburg had a volume of 200000 m3 and a length of 245 m.
 Its maximum payload, of combined passengers and freight, was 19000 kg.
 Following the Hindenburg's disastrous end, no airships of this scale have since been built.

 By then, larger aeroplanes—especially long-distance flying boats—had exceeded the Ilya Muromets in scale.
 Then, during World War II, America foresaw a requirement for a large trans-Pacific cargo carrier able to operate from bases with no prepared landing strip.
 The giant Hughes H-4 Hercules flying boat was constructed from timber, earning it the name the "Spruce Goose".
-When finally flown briefly in 1947, its 320 ft 11 in wingspan made it the largest plane ever to fly, and it has never been equalled.
+When finally flown briefly in 1947, its 320 ft 11 in wingspan made it the largest plane ever to fly until the Stratolaunch at 385 ft was flown for the first time on April 13, 2019.
 It required 8 Pratt & Whitney R-4360 Wasp Major radial engines to get it into the air.
 By then, the landplane had taken over long-distance flight and the H-4 - having made no more than a single mile-long flight less than 100 ft off the water - never flew again.
 It is today preserved as a museum piece.